sheetal59/Statistical-Analysis-of-Healthcare-Data/README.md

   <li>calculation of statistical indicators on the transformed data</li>
 At the stage of visualization, the possibilities of visualization of the received statistical indicators will be shown.

-The statistical data obtained during a survey by scientists of the Department of Artificial Intelligence Systems of the National University of Lviv Polytechnic has been used in this project.
+The statistical data obtained during the survey by scientists of the Department of Artificial Intelligence Systems of the National University of Lviv Polytechnic has been used in this project.